 Formed in 1996, LAMB has released five studio albums: 'LAMB' (1996), 'Fear of Fours' (1999), 'What Sound' (2001), 'Between Darkness and Wonder' (2003) and '5' (2011).

 LAMB's first live album, 'Live at Koko', and the long-awaited DVD, 'Live at the Paradiso', were released in late 2011.

-Andy has worked hard as well.
-After a fair bit of globetrotting—“regaining a few lost years” after the nonstop commitments stemming from Lamb’s major label tenure—he spent time remixing and collaborating with other artists, honing his skills as a producer.
-He also completed his first full-length solo project under the name LOWB.
+In 2004 the band took a long-term break to concentrate on solo projects.
+During this time Lou released 3 solo albums, including the Mercury Music Prize shortlisted ‘Beloved One’.
+All 3 albums 'Beloved One', 'Bloom' and 'One Good Thing' showed a stripped-down, uncomplicated, emotive & acoustic side of Lou.
+She toured the world solo (and sometimes with a band) in support of all the albums.
+After a fair bit of globetrotting—“regaining a few lost years” after the nonstop commitments stemming from Lamb’s major label tenure— Andy spent time remixing and collaborating with other artists and honing his skills as a producer.
+He also completed his first full-length solo album 'Leap And The Net Will Appear' under the name LOWB.

 “Lamb has always been about the interplay between the rugged ‘real’ thing and the technology around it,” says Andy.